wuliwuxin/wuliwuxin.github.io/_pages/about.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="100" title=" Say HI">

-📖 I am currently a PhD student .
 I am currently pursuing my PhD 🔭 in Computer Science and Technology at Southwest Jiaotong University (SWJTU), under the mentorship of Prof. [Fei Teng](https://scholar.google.com.hk/citations?hl=zh-CN&user=5CVB6eYAAAAJ&view_op=list_works&sortby=pubdate).
-The main research directions of the master's degree are image processing, AI 💻 + medical 🏥, and the key research directions are imaging medicine and traditional Chinese medicine intelligent diagnosis.
-My current research interests lie in time series 📈, OOD Generalization, and reliable AI.
+The main research directions of the master's degree are **image processing, AI 💻 + medical 🏥,** and the key research directions are imaging medicine and traditional Chinese medicine intelligent diagnosis.
+My current research interests lie in **time series 📈, OOD Generalization, and reliable AI**.
 I am committed to pushing the boundaries of these research areas and exploring the full potential of machine learning algorithms to contribute meaningfully to the world of technology.

 🤔 Only two things make me move.